kubernetes-retired/spartakus/README.md

      per-Namespace
    * Average lifetime of Namespaces, Pods, Services, etc.

+## What will we do with this information?

+This information, in aggregate, will help the Kubernetes development teams prioritize our efforts.
+The better we understand what people are doing, the better we can focus on the important issues.

-# How do I run it?
+## How do I run it?

 The simplest way is to use `kubectl run`.